 Adjectives are in play too.
 ‘Integrated’ gets pitted against its cousins, ‘full-service’ and ‘multi-channel’.
 Some argue ‘full-service’ only means media-plus-creative.
 Others worry that ‘integrated’ is shorthand for jack-of-all-trades.

 Even the word ‘agency’ ties people in knots.
-Are you a studio, business, consultancy, company, collective or even – Jesus wept – a ‘group of people’?
+Are you a studio, firm, business, consultancy, company, collective or even – Jesus wept – a ‘group of people’?

 It all used to be so simple – few disciplines, all neatly defined.
 Clients knew what they wanted and where to find it.
 But they don’t buy like that any more.